 International Work

 Since 1983, the Métis National Council has been the national and international voice of the Métis Nation within Canada.
-Through the Canada-Métis Nation Accord, the MNC advocates on behalf of its Governing Members—the democratically elected Métis Governments of Ontario, Saskatchewan, Alberta and British Columbia—to advance Métis rights and interests within their respective jurisdictions, including the implementation of the Métis Nation’s inherent right to self-determination and self-government.
+Through the Canada-Métis Nation Accord, the MNC advocates on behalf of its Governing Members to advance Métis rights and interests within their respective jurisdictions, including the implementation of the Métis Nation’s inherent right to self-determination and self-government.

 The MNC represents Métis citizens internationally, including at the United Nations, as well as at other international forums to advance Métis priorities.
 Through work at international forums and events, the MNC advances the following priorities: